accelerex-developer/RexPayPHP/README.md

       // transaction was successful...
       // please check other things like whether you already gave value for this transactions
       // if the email matches the customer who owns the product etc
-      // Save your transaction information
+      // Save your transaction information here
     }
 ```